F-I-D-O/Manuals/manuals/Programming/C++/C++ Workflow.md

 ## Dependencies with WSL and CLion
-In WSL, when combined with CLion, some find scripts does not work, because they depend on system variables, that are not correctly passed from CLIon SSH connection to CMake.
+In WSL, when combined with CLion, some find scripts does not work, because they depend on system variables, that are not correctly passed from CLion SSH connection to CMake.
 Therefore, it is necessary to add hints with absolute path to these scripts.
 Some of them can be downloaded [here](https://drive.google.com/drive/folders/1rWVl_T3p0cIf6QBYFtc-sEfuA-TUs2CU?usp=sharing).
 Package that require these hints:

 -   JNI
 -   Gurobi